-Finally, industrial digitization means the introduction of new innovation, work and organisational principles including design sprints, MVPs, or crowd innovation in the supply chains of the manufacturing industry and their integration with lean principles.
-This process requires, on the one hand, a profound change in cooperation, culture and organisational forms and the development of new skills and competences.
-On the other hand, it makes the consistent development of the corporate strategy, a high degree of transparency about the digital maturity of the company and the definition of implementation-oriented digitization roadmaps absolutely indispensable.
+And finally, industrial digitalization means the introduction of new innovation, work and organizational principles such as design sprints, MVPs or crowd innovation into the supply chains of the manufacturing industry and their integration with LEAN principles.
+On the one hand, this process requires a profound change in the forms of cooperation, culture and organization and the development of new skills and competencies.
+On the other hand, it requires a consistent further development of the corporate strategy, a high degree of transparency regarding the digital maturity of the company and the definition of implementation-oriented digitalization roadmaps.

 Our services for industrial digitization

-ROI is one of the leading experts in industrial digitization, Industry 4.0 and Industrial IoT in Europe.
-Our multidisciplinary expertise is based on deep subject, methodological and technological expertise, as well as access to top digitization benchmarks through organising the renowned Industry 4.0 awards and our comprehensive experience from several hundred projects.
-ROI also operates its own learning factories/IoT fabs in Germany, China and in the Czech Republic and is actively involved in committees and associations such as BitKom and IIC that are committed to the implementation of digitization.
-Our services for industrial digitization include the following:
+ROI is one of Europe's leading experts for industrial digitisation, Industry 4.0 and Industrial IoT.
+Our multidisciplinary expertise is based on in-depth technical, methodological and technological know-how as well as access to top benchmarks in digitisation through the presentation of the renowned Industry 4.0 Award and extensive experience from several hundred projects.
+In addition, ROI operates its own learning factories/IoT Fabs in Germany, China and the Czech Republic and is involved in the committees and associations relevant to the implementation of digitisation, such as BitKom and IIC.
+Our services for industrial digitization include the following topics:

-- Design of digital transformation and the operationalisation of digital strategy
+- Development and operationalisation of the digital strategy

-- Measurement and evaluation of digitization maturity levels (digital readiness)
+- Measurement and evaluation of the digitization maturity levels (digital readiness)

-- Planning smart factories (technologies, methods, structures, processes)
+- Design and implementation of Smart Factories (technologies, methods, structures, processes)